 When a college student is thought to be missing from the campus, Public Safety (678-407-5333) and staff members in the Student Affairs area (678-407-5882), including the senior Student Affairs officer and the offices of the Dean of Students will be immediately notified.
-In addition, Public Safety should be contacted so that they can coordinate efforts with local law enforcement Georgia Gwinnett College will inform each residential student that notification will be made to the appropriate local law enforcement agency or Public Safety, when a student has gone missing, unless the local law enforcement agency was the entity that made the determination that the student was missing.
-This notification will be made no later than 24 hours after the student is determined missing.
+In addition, Public Safety, should be contacted so that they can coordinate efforts with local law enforcement agencies to locate the student.
+The designated senior Student Affairs officer will be responsible for coordinating the efforts to assist the student and the student's family.